Take Care to Prevent Damp

-These 6 steps are very simple, easy and effective ways to keep down the moisture levels day to day.
-However these steps alone probably won't be enough for most RV users, particularly if you use it regularly, are a full timer or you are concerned about the moisture levels.
+These six steps are very simple, easy and effective ways to reduce the moisture levels day to day.
+However, these steps alone probably won't be enough for most RV users, particularly if you use it regularly, are a full-timer or you are concerned about the moisture levels.
 Read on to find out what else you can do.

-Having researched this we found that there are two main choices.
-Moisture removing crystals or an electric dehumidifier.
-There are pros and cons of both.
-Lets take a look.
+Having researched this we found that there are two main choices: moisture-removing crystals or an electric dehumidifier.
+There are pros and cons to both.
+Let's take a look.

 - Easy to use

-- Using chemicals - although this won't bother some people, it is a big con for us.
-I don't like to have an extra chemicals in my home, and so I will always choose an electric dehumidifier over the crystals.
+- Chemicals.
+Although this won't bother some people, it is a big con for us.
+I don't like to have extra chemicals in my home, and so I will always choose an electric dehumidifier over the crystals.

 - There is a risk that pets could eat or lick the crystals, although you can buy them in containers with lids, such as the ones shown below, to reduce this risk.

-'Eva Dry' do very good small dehumidifiers.
-You can get a really small one (petite) which collects approximately 1 liter or a medium small one which collects approximately 2 liters.
+'Eva Dry' makes very good small dehumidifiers.
+You can get a really small one (petite), which collects approximately 1 liter, or a medium-small one, which collects approximately 2 liters.
 Which one you choose will depend a lot on your environment and how damp it is.
 We went for the smaller one.

 - Small and easy to use